 Click New Step and select My clipboard option, where you will see the copy of the If Demo Status Equal Draft set in your Flow.
 Click it.

-You will notice that the latest draft indicates that it the second draft (If Demo Status Equal Draft 2) and everything from the first draft made it to the second draft.
+You will notice that the latest draft indicates that it the second draft, If Demo Status Equal Draft 2, and everything from the first draft made it to the second draft.

 The feature works inside your existing Flow as well as your other Flows.
-Just click Edit in one of your Flows, select New Step, go to My clipboard, and you will see the copied trigger or action.
+Just click Edit in one of your flows, select New Step, go to My clipboard, and you will see the copied trigger or action.

 Take note that pasted code clears each time you log out of Flow.

-The other speakers were the following:
+Aside from Robbins, the other speakers in the Flow online conference were the following:

 Shane Young, “Why I Love Microsoft Flow” (Session 1)